 A 4-speed automatic transmission is available for the Matrix L as a separate model ($20,115).
 The L Sport Package ($270) includes front and rear underbody spoilers, integrated fog lights.

 Matrix S ($20,265) comes with the 2.4-liter engine and a 5-speed manual transmission or with a 5-speed automatic ($21,455) plus upgraded cloth upholstery, metallic interior trim and a premium audio system with a 6.1-inch touchscreen interface and foglights.
 A Matric S Sport Package ($1,240) includes a leather-trimmed steering wheel with metallic accents and Bluetooth controls, front and rear underbody spoilers, a rear spoiler and 17-inch alloy wheels.

-Safety features that come on all models include front airbags, front side airbags, side curtain airbags, antilock brakes with brake assist, VSC electronic stability control with traction control, and the federally mandated tire pressure monitor.
+Safety features that come on all models include front airbags, front side airbags, side curtain airbags, antilock brakes with brake assist, stability control and traction control.

 In profile, the front side windows resemble a wine glass on its side; the upper side curved along its length and the lower side scoops downward, for a good view of the mirror without the mirror blocking any forward or side vision, and then begins the taper upward to the rear.
 Painted mirrors and door handles, lack of any side moldings, and just two pieces of glass keep visual clutter to a minimum.